-- Are you looking for a training space or circus tuition?
+-Are you looking for a training space or circus tuition?
 Contact: email@example.com

-- Are you a circus professional and would like to offer a work-shop?
+-Are you a circus professional and would like to offer a work-shop?
 Contact: email@example.com

 Our objective is to create an ideal environment for recreational circus training.
 An encouraging atmosphere, good facilities and high-quality instructors are the means to achieve this goal.
 We also aspire to reach audiences of all kinds with a variety of circus performances.
 Our own performance venue and an active network of young and professional artists make this possible.
+You can get to know the values of Circus Helsinki here.

 The school is part of a government-funded arts education program, which sets certain standards regarding the structure and quality of the tuition.
 Circus Helsinki provides education in tumbling, partner acrobatics, hand balancing, trampoline, chinese pole, aerial acrobatics and juggling.
 The school works daily from August to June.
 In addition to the scheduled classes, intensive courses and training camps are organized periodically in order to provide supplementary education and education also in disciplines which are outside of the curriculum, such as clowning and tight wire.